 - Bridges – These are false teeth, usually in small groups or singles, which are anchored to adjacent teeth similar to an orthodontic retainer

-- Implants - Single tooth replicas modelled after the original tooth which is designed to fit right into the old spot
+- Implants – Single tooth replicas modeled after the original tooth which is designed to fit right into the old spot

 The best thing you can do to prevent most dental problems and diseases is to brush your teeth and floss twice a day, along with attending your regular dental checkups.
 Make sure to practice healthy habits for better oral health and a brighter smile.
 With the right care, you can fight most dental diseases.